Everest Base Camp Trek

 A 35-minute thrilling scenic flight to Lukla and a landing on a steep mountain runway bring us to the start of our trek at the village of Lukla [2,846m].
 If weather permits during the flight, you will have breathtaking views of the snow-capped Himalayas from the windows of your twin-otter (small plane).

-After landing at the small Lukla airport, take a short tea break and meet our porters (if porters include in your package).
-Then, commence your trek with a gradual walk through the beautiful alpine forest along the Dudh Koshi River with the distant views of Mount Khumbila from Cheplung village.
+After landing at the small Lukla airport, take a short tea break and meet our porters (if porters are included in your package).
+Then, commence your trek with a gradual walk through the beautiful alpine forest along the Dudh Koshi River with distant views of Mount Khumbila from Cheplung village.

-Please note: During the peak trekking months (March, April, May and September, October and November) Lukla’s flights are operating from Ramechhap airport instead of Kathmandu due to heavy air traffic at Kathmandu Airport.
+Please note: During the peak trekking months (March, April, May, September, October, and November), Lukla’s flights operate from Ramechhap airport instead of Kathmandu due to heavy air traffic at Kathmandu Airport.

-It’s about a 5-6 hours’ drive from Kathmandu to Manthali/Ramechhap airport depending on highway traffic.
-At this point, your guide will pick you up from your hotel at 1 am and drive for Ramechhap airport on a share tourist vehicle and take a 20 minutes flight to Lukla.
+It’s about a 5-6 hours drive from Kathmandu to Manthali/Ramechhap airport, depending on highway traffic.
+At this point, your guide will pick you up from your hotel at 1 am, drive to Ramechhap airport on a shared tourist vehicle, and take a 20-minute flight to Lukla.

 Lukla Airport